felixgr/pytaint/README.md

 pytaint
 =======
-The goal of pytaint project is providing a taint tracking mechanism for Python by modifying the CPython interpreter and adding a module with convenience functions.
+The goal of pytaint project is to provide a taint tracking mechanism for Python by modifying the CPython interpreter and adding a module with convenience functions.
 Taint tracking is a feature which allows to monitor the flow of untrusted data across the application and preventing from using it in sensitive